czi-catalystproject/czi-catalystproject.github.io/catalystbook/faqs.md

 ### How long is the service available for?

-Funding from CZI is currently available until November 2025.
-Get in touch with us if you would like to work with us to explore funding opportunities.
+The hub service provided by 2i2c is guaranteed until November 2025.
+[Get in touch with us](contact.md) if you would like to work with us to explore funding opportunities and collaborations.

 ### What happens to my data after the service ends?